Ar-Rahman: Q55:70-77 Houri

-Muhammad Asad asserts that the "noun hur - rendered as 'companions pure' - is a plural of both ahwar (masculine) and hawra' (female), either of which describes a person distinguished by hawar', which latter term primarily denotes 'intense whiteness of the eyeballs and lustrous black of the iris'.
-Asad as well as Yusuf Ali and Marmaduke Pickthall translate this verse as:
+Muhammad Asad asserts that the "noun hur – rendered as 'companions pure' – is a plural of both ahwar (masculine) and hawra’ (feminine), each describing a person distinguished by hawar, a term that denotes 'intense whiteness of the eyeballs and lustrous black of the iris.'
+Asad, along with Yusuf Ali and Marmaduke Pickthall, translates this verse as:

 According to Ibn Kathir, the believer will be given a tent 60 miles wide, made of pearl, such that his wives will not see each other.
 The believer will visit them all.
 The Enlightening Commentary into the Light of the Holy Qur'an says that they (the Houri) are good and righteous virgins and are intended to have intercourse only with their husbands.